Subchapter 08J – Renewals and Registrations

 (e) A person who has forfeited a certificate pursuant to G.S.
-93-12(15) for failure to renew his or her certificate may apply for reissuance under 21 NCAC 08J .0106.
+93-12(15) for failure to renew his or her certificate may apply for reissuance under Rule .0106 of this Section.

 (f) If a check or credit card authorization for the annual renewal fee fails to clear the bank, the annual renewal shall be deemed incomplete and returned.

 (g) Any active CPA serving in the armed forces of the United States and to whom an extension of time to file a tax return is granted pursuant to G.S.
-105-249.2, is granted the same extension of time to comply with the requirements of Paragraphs (a) and (b) of this Rule.
+105-249.2, shall be granted the same extension of time to comply with the requirements of Paragraphs (a) and (b) of this Rule.

 (b) A CPA who does not meet the definition of inactive may not remain on inactive status.

 (c) A CPA on inactive status may change to active status by:

 (1) paying the certificate renewal fee for the license year in which the application for change of status is received;

 (2) furnishing the Board with evidence of satisfactory completion of 40 hours of CPE courses during the 12-month period immediately preceding the application for change of status.
-Eight of the required hours must be credits derived from a course or examination in North Carolina accountancy statutes and rules (including the Code of Professional Ethics and Conduct as set forth in 21 NCAC 08N contained therein) as set forth in 21 NCAC 08F .0504 of this Chapter; and
+Eight of the required hours shall be credits derived from a course or examination in North Carolina accountancy statutes and rules (including the Code of Professional Ethics and Conduct as set forth in 21 NCAC 08N contained therein) as set forth in 21 NCAC 08F .0504; and

 21 NCAC 08J .0106 Forfeiture of Certificate and Reissuance